-A couple of years ago, the Jazz ao Centro organisers set up a stage in the ancient cobbled street of Quebra Costas.
-Just a few rows of chairs on a gentle slope in the warm May dusk and an air of expectation made for a very atmospheric setting.
-What a shame the musicians seemed hell-bent on ignoring each other.
-The three or four young men were so absorbed in their own instruments that the effect was discordant and off-putting.
-But then maybe I’m missing something, not being an aficionado of jazz.
+The Jazz ao Centro organisers also set up a stage in the ancient cobbled street of Quebra Costas.
+Just a few rows of chairs on a gentle slope in the warm May dusk and an air of expectation makes for a very atmospheric setting.

-This year’s Jazz ao Centro highlight is likely to be the concert in the recently renovated Santa Clara a-Velha Convent.
+Another Jazz ao Centro highlight is usually the concert in the recently renovated Santa Clara a-Velha Convent.
 I can just imagine the romantic effect of soft lighting on the golden sandstone walls.
-I only hope the music doesn’t spoil it all.

-If you can’t make it to any of these jazz festivals in central Portugal this summer, not to worry.
-A a musical genre, jazz’s popularity has increased enormously in this country over the last twenty years and there are many events and clubs springing up all over the place.
-Unfortunately, due to financial constraints, some of the popular jazz festivals such as the Dixieland Festival, are on hold for the time being but there is still plenty of interest in and demand for the music.
+If you can’t make it to any of these jazz festivals in central Portugal, not to worry.
+As a musical genre, jazz’s popularity has increased enormously in this country over the last twenty years and there are many jazz events and clubs springing up all over the place.

 I’m not likely to become a fan of fado music any time soon but I think it might be time to give jazz another chance.

 If you're interested in visiting or moving to Portugal, why not get my free insider tips and resources by email?
 These newsletters also include blog updates and information about relevant products, services and special offers.